brigadier/tara/README.md

 still exists, so think about async requests for potentially slow operations.
 * Can use unix domain sockets, if tarantool configured to listen on such socket.
 Use `{local, "/tmp/sock"}` as addr and `0` as port.
-* select, delete, insert, call, update, upsert, replace, eval operations.
+* select, delete, insert, call (both old 0x06 and new 0x0A), update, upsert, replace, eval operations.